WebAssembly/spec/proposals/reference-types/Overview.md

 * Any JS value can be passed as `anyref` to a Wasm function, stored in a global, or in a table.

-* Any Wasm exported function object or `null` can be passed as `anyfunc` to a Wasm function, stored in a global, or in a table.
+* Any Wasm exported function object or `null` can be passed as `funcref` to a Wasm function, stored in a global, or in a table.

 ## Possible Future Extensions